 Products comply with the relevant British Standards for surgical instruments and the quality control team ensure that products meet specification before being released for packing.
 All metal products are manufactured using medical grade stainless steel and plastic products are manufactured using biocompatible certified polymers.
 The Instrapac® range is packaged in high quality, easy to peel packs which feature indicators to verify that the contents are sterile.
 All procedure packs are presented wrapped in a sterile field for convenience.

-Compliance with Legislation & Standards
+Compliance with Legislation and Standards

 It is a legal requirement for all medical devices to comply with the Medical Devices Directive (MDD) 93/42 EEC and carry the CE mark.
 Regulatory requirements differ according to the risk attached to the use of the product.
-The lower the risk, the easier it is to comply with the Directive.
+The lower the risk, the easier it is to comply with the directive.

-Certification by the British Standards Institution (BSI) verifies that Instrapac® products meet fully the requirements of the Regulation.
+Certification by the British Standards Institution (BSI) verifies that Instrapac® products meet fully the requirements of the regulation.